jplacko2/Placko-s-Puzzles/DEVELOPMENT.md

 5/3 attempted to completely fix pieces locking in place, still in progress

-5/4 fixed locking pieces in place, added text to display when game ends
+5/4 fixed locking pieces in place, added text to display when game ends, added descriptions to docs/README.md and PROPOSAL.md